 Now connect the router to at least one computer via an ethernet cable (we do not recommend using the USB option).
 The network connection on the computer should be set to automatically look up an IP Address via DHCP (don't worry - if you're using a modern version of Windows and you've never used your network connection before, it's most likely already set up to do this).

 On the computer connected to the router, load your internet web browser and visit the following internet address: http://192.168.1.1.

-If you have yet to make a connection to Freeola with this router please follow our guide to establishing a NAT connection first.
-A guide to do this can be found here.
-Once you have established a NAT connection follow from this point in the guide.
+If you have yet to make a connection to Freeola with this router please set this connection up first.
+Once you have established a NAT connection, follow from this point in the guide.

 Please change the options NAT and Firewall to Disabled before scrolling to the bottom of the page and selecting Apply.

 Now select LAN from the left hand menu and change the IP Address to the first IP which Freeola have issued to you.

 Enter 255.255.255.0 into the Subnet Mask field, then select Apply from the bottom of this screen.

 Do not close the browser window you have open to configure the router.
 You will now need to change the IP address of the computer that you are using so that it is able to see the router.

 In order to do this, go to the Windows Control Panel, and select Network Connections.
 In modern versions of the OS you can use the search box to find this also.